Strong Simulation of Linear Optical Processes: Algorithms

 It is important to highlight for a simple allocating, we need $\Mnl+\Mn$ space which can still be inconvenient for big values of $n$ and $m$.
 We can reduce the overhead by only allocating the memory of $\Ua [\sket{s}{}{k+1}][\ket{t_1,\dots,t_i+1,\dots,t_m}]$ when needed, and by erasing coefficients as soon they have been used as in Algorithm \ref{alg:slosfull}.
 We can optimise even more by ordering \F{m}{k} so that for consecutive \sket{t}{}{}, the coefficients $\ket{t_1,\dots,t_i+1,\dots,t_m}$ overlap and less memory is added at each iteration of a new \sket{t}{}{}.
 The memory optimisation can also only be done for the last steps as they are the most costly.

 For faster overhead in time and easier implementation, we would rather store all the coefficients of the intermediary states without erasing them.
-This would require to store $\sum_{k=0}^n\Mk=(\frac{n}{m}+1)\Mn$ states, so a memory space in $\bigO{(\theta^{-1}+1)\Mn}$, which is still feasible for reasonable values of $m$ and $n$.
+This would require to store $\sum_{k=0}^n\Mk=(\frac{n}{m}+1)\Mn$ states, which is still feasible for reasonable values of $m$ and $n$.